donedgardo/blog/content/daily/outsourced-code.md

 title: Outsourcing Software?
 Think again.
 category: daily
 ---
-So you decided to offshore some critical software for your business… here is the thing.
+So you've decided to offshore some critical software for your business?
+Here’s the thing:

-Software built by an outside team only has one goal: to make it work.
+Software built by an outside team focuses mainly on making it work.

-Building software for the sake of making it work is easy.
+It's easy to build software that just works.

-Making software that is easy to change—now that is the hard part.
+But making software that is easy to change?
+Now, that's the real challenge.

-When software is just made to work, it assumes business requirements won't change.
-We are writing SOFTware, not HARDware.
+When software is merely made to work, it assumes business requirements won't change.
+Spoiler alert: They will.
+Remember, it's called SOFTware, not HARDware.

-Software is designed for change.
+Software is designed to be adaptable.

-Outsourcing critical parts of the business to offshore developers hurts your business.

-Once you receive the code, it will be a burden.
+Outsourcing critical parts to offshore developers can hurt your business.
+Once you receive the code, it becomes a burden—complex, filled with duplicated code, and often lacking proper tests.

-This code will be too complex, with duplicated code.
-Worst of all, it will lack tests.

-Maintaining it seems daunting, but it is not impossible.
+Maintaining it might seem daunting, but it's not impossible.

 A good developer can help by refactoring, adding tests, and building on your legacy code.
+But finding GOOD developers?
+Easier said than done.

-But good developers are hard to find.
-It is easier to train them than to find them.
+In fact, it's often easier to train them than to find them.

-I've seen SaaS companies freeze because their codebase is too rigid.
-It's even fragile.
-I love Martin Fowler's analogy for this situation.
-He compares legacy code to strangle figs.
+I’ve seen SaaS companies freeze because their codebase is too rigid and fragile.

+Martin Fowler's analogy fits perfectly here.
+He compares legacy code to strangler figs:

 > These are vines that germinate in a nook of a tree.
 As it grows, it draws nutrients from the host tree until it reaches the ground to grow roots and the canopy to get sunlight.
 It can then become self-sustaining, and its original host tree may die leaving the fig as an echo of its shape.
-This gradual process of replacing the host tree struck me as a striking analogy to the way I saw colleagues doing modernization of legacy software systems.
+This gradual process of replacing the host tree struck me as a striking analogy to the way I saw colleagues doing modernization of legacy software systems."

-Outsourcing software has "quick", cheap benefits.

-But, cheap is expensive.
+Outsourcing software has "quick" and cheap benefits.
+But remember: cheap is expensive.

-To go fast, you must go well.
+To go fast, you must go well. 🚀

 Yours,